ljfp/NASASpaceAppsChallenge2025/README.md

 pipeline performs the following steps:

 1. Checks out the latest code.
-2. Copies the repository to your EC2 instance via `rsync` (preserving any existing `.venv` or `logs` folders).
+2. Copies the repository to `/opt/nasa-sky-explorer` on your EC2 instance via `rsync`.
-3. Runs `deploy/remote_deploy.sh` on the instance to create/refresh a virtual environment, install dependencies, and restart the application via `systemd` when available.
-If a systemd service is not present, it falls back to launching Uvicorn in the background with `nohup`.
+3. Creates a dedicated service user (`nasaapp`) if it doesn't exist.
+4. Sets proper ownership and permissions for the application directory.
+5. Installs Python dependencies in a virtual environment owned by the service user.
+6. Applies necessary capabilities to bind to port 80 (if running on a privileged port).
+7. Restarts the systemd service or launches Uvicorn as a background process.

 ### Required GitHub secrets

 Create the following secrets at **Settings → Secrets and variables → Actions**:

 - `EC2_HOST` – Public DNS name or IP address of the instance.
-- `EC2_USER` – SSH user (for example, `ubuntu`).
+- `EC2_USER` – SSH user with sudo privileges (for example, `ubuntu`).
 - `EC2_SSH_KEY` – Private SSH key allowed to log in as `EC2_USER`.

 ### Optional overrides